hnmr293/nfpn/README.md

 Specifically, I allocated 3 bits as exponent bits to represent the range -11..-5.
 This narrows the value range of the format, but the exponent could be reduced by 2 bits.

-Adding 1 sign bit to this 3 bits exponent, we got 4 bits sequence which we can add an arbitary precision mantissa part to.
+Adding 1 sign bit to this 3 bits exponent, we got 4 bits sequence.
+We can add an arbitary precision mantissa part to it.

 Also, since we assigned 7 numbers (-11..-5) for 3 bits, we have 1 extra state.
-This is used as a special (subnormal) state, which represents the numbers whose original exponent was less than -11 or greater then -5.
+This is used as a special (subnormal) state, which represents the numbers whose original exponent is less than -11 or greater then -5.

 For an exponent less than -11, there can only be -12, -13, -14 and subnormal numbers.
-So we need to allocate extra 2 bits from mantissa part to represent these exponents.
+We need to allocate extra 2 bits from mantissa part to represent these exponents.

 If we assign the same bits for exponent greater than -5, we can express -4, -3, -2, and -1.
 Zero or greater numbers can be ignored because they rarely appear.
 If they do occur, give up converting and keep the module float16.

-With this in mind, provides the following formats:nfpn

 Based on the above ideas, `nfpn` provides following formats: